hariseldon99/msph402b/README.md

 You can run these python codes by installing the requisite software in your computer, or online through [Google Colab](https://colab.research.google.com/).

-1. **Recommended:** In case you cannot install Python locally on your computer, you may run the codes through [Google Colab](https://colab.research.google.com/) by clicking on the links to the jupyter notebooks below, then clicking on the "Open in Colab" button at the top of the notebook.
-This will work on any computer, mobile or tablet that has internet access and a standard web browser like Google Chrome, Microsoft Edge, Firefox or whatever.
-However, these codes will run on colab servers, rather than locally on your computer.
-This is usually not a problem, although the servers might be slow.
+* **Suggested Approach:** If you're unable to set up Python on your local machine, you can execute the code using [Google Colab](https://colab.research.google.com/).
+Simply follow the links to the Jupyter notebooks provided below and press the "Open in Colab" button at the top of the notebook.
+This method is compatible with any device (computer, mobile, or tablet) that has internet connectivity and a standard web browser such as Google Chrome.
+Please note that the code will be executed on Colab's servers, not on your local machine.
+Usually, this doesn't cause any issues, but be aware that the servers might sometimes be slow.

-2. In order to run these programs locally in your computer (instead of Google Colab), perform the following steps.
+* In order to run these programs locally in your computer (instead of Google Colab), perform the following steps.

-   * **On regular console computers** (desktops or laptops):
-     * Install GitHub Desktop after downloading it from its website @ [desktop.github.com](https://desktop.github.com/)
+  1. Install GitHub Desktop after downloading it from its website @ [desktop.github.com](https://desktop.github.com/)
-     * Then, download this repository by cloning it using GitHub Desktop (see [this doc](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)  for details).
+  2. Then, download this repository by cloning it using GitHub Desktop (see [this doc](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)  for details).
-     * Finally, download and install the anaconda python distribution (anaconda @ https://www.anaconda.com/).
+  3. Finally, download and install the anaconda python distribution (anaconda @ https://www.anaconda.com/).
 Anaconda includes [Jupyter notebooks](https://jupyter.org/) and the [Spyder IDE](https://www.spyder-ide.org/), either of which can be readily used for designing and running python code.
 Also, see [this blog entry](https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html) on how to install anaconda.
-   * **On Android devices**:
-     * You can install [Pydroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to design and run python programs.
-     * See [this video](https://drive.google.com/file/d/1xnr4iZRtfbx4LQ2d7Cl3fOdQ6Utb80zI/view?usp=sharing) for setup instructions.
-     * I do not recommend using Git or jupyter on mobile phones (too complicated for small screens), although git apps for Android do exist in the store.
-You can check them out if you wish.
-Alternative ways of getting these codes are discussed below.

-3. If you're having problems with Git, and do not want to use Google Colab, you can simply copy-paste the codes individually into your local python setup:

-   * Click on the "Copy raw contents" button on the top-right corner of the github page of a particular code (to the right of the 'Blame' button).

-   * Then, paste it into a text editor or a running python IDE like [Spyder](https://www.spyder-ide.org/) or [Pydroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) in order to execute it.

-   * **However**, this will only work for regular Python, not for Jupyter notebooks.
-For the latter, you can either run them in Google Colab, or copy-paste each code cell from the jupyter notebook to a local Python file in your device.
-This should work well on Android devices, where it is difficult to run jupyter locally.
-Note, however, that IPython magics won't work in regular Python, and you'll have to delete or rewrite them.

 List of Tutorials and Codes
 =========================